Position: Executive Director

 Position: Programme Officer, Communications & Information Unit

 Chamrid currently serves as the communication and Information officer at the West Africa Civil Society Institute (WACSI).
-Chamrid is passionate of social justice, communication and graphic design.
+Chamrid is passionate about social justice, communication and graphic design.
 He has a variety of experience in running advocacy campaigns for the protection of human rights, civic space issues and capacity building in west Africa.
 He has good knowledge in managing technically complex projects and possesses a forward-thinking approach to the coordination of International conferences and training.
 He holds an MBA in Project Management, is a 2016 fellow of the West Africa Executive Course on Human Right and Drug Policy and is a certified IFC-LPI Trainer.
-Chamrid is bilingual and passionate of storytelling.
+Chamrid is bilingual and passionate about storytelling.

 Position: Executive Assistant